mampfes/ha_epex_spot/README.md

 This integration provides the following sensors:

-1. Current market price
+1. Net market price
+2. Market price
-2. Average market price during the day
+3. Average market price during the day
-3. Lowest market price during the day
+4. Lowest market price during the day
-4. Highest market price during the day
+5. Highest market price during the day
-5. Current market price quantile during the day
+6. Current market price quantile during the day
-6. Rank of the current market price during the day
+7. Rank of the current market price during the day

 The *EPEX Spot Web Scraper* provides some additional sensors: